 boomkat is also distributing the release here. this is what they have to say about the release: “A pleasingly tart and sticky delicacy for the ears, ‘Flocking KF Variations’ approximates the feeling of slipping down MC Escher’s plughole.
 It’s recommended to listen to these 62 tracks on random shuffle with infinitely amorphous results.”

-hello, the first review of my upcoming cdep is up at attn:magazine and can be viewed here. at some point if i accumulate a handful, i’ll put up a link to an archive of all the reviews for this release. thank you for listening 🙂
+hello, the first review of my upcoming cdep is up at attn:magazine and can be viewed here or read below. at some point if i accumulate a handful, i’ll put up a link to an archive of all the reviews for this release. thank you for listening 🙂

 good morning, last night i was searching through old folders trying to find one of my favorite pictures from a sxsw performance many years ago (2006?
 2007?). no luck on that, but stumbled on the html from old site designs with old reviews. so, i posted them in the info page for long term storage, but here they are below if you’re interested: